Quantum state transfer and input-output theory with time reversal: General Setup

-As $a_1$'s EOM depends on a single time we can shift this time to $t-\tau$ to match the time arguments of the system 1 and field operators in $a_2$'s EOM.
-Using this structure, we can write the composite state of both systems in the Schr\"odinger picture as \be \rho(t) :=\rho_1(f(t))\otimes \rho_2(t) \ee with $f(t)=t-\tau$ an invertible function of $t$.
-The point of writing $f(t)$ is that both the equations for system 1 and system 2 can refer to the same time $f(t)$ for the state of system 1.
-Importantly, this is true both for Gardiner's original equations and for our transformed equations (as we will find in Sec.~\ref{sub:afterTrans}), where $f(t)$, the time argument of system $\tilde{1}$, takes a more complicated form.
+As $s_1$'s EOM depends on a single time we can shift this time to $t-\tau$ to match the time arguments of the system 1 and field operators in $s_2$'s EOM.
+Using this structure, we can therefore write the composite state of both systems in the Schr\"odinger picture as \be \rho(t) :=\rho_1(f(t))\otimes \rho_2(t), \ee with $f(t)=t-\tau$.
+The point is that both the equations for system 1 and system 2 can refer to the same time $f(t)$ for the state of system 1.
+Importantly, this is true both for Gardiner's original equations \cite{gardiner1993driving} and for our transformed equations (see App.~\hyperref[app:transInterpretation]{I\,B}), where $f(t)$ will take a more complicated form.